You Can't Rush Your Healing

 His passing was and is a pain I have never known before.
 It is ancient and has a depth that somehow seems to connect to the Source of all Beings.
 I dove and continue to dive into this new emotional/spiritual journey and welcome all it has to teach me.
 After his passing, I devoted myself to four months of a steady Kundalini yoga practice to truly explore and Be.
 It was hard.
 It was scary.
 It was so sad at times.
 It was grieving.
 As time went by, my heart began to lighten and the sweet memories of his words and life filled my mind with love and deep gratitude.

-Like surfing, the waves of grief keep coming through our lives and we wonder if we will ever make it back out to the lineup.
-We will.
+Like surfing, sometimes those waves keep coming and you wonder if you will ever make it back out to the line up.
 You will...eventually.
 As you keep showing up, experiencing each profound energetic pulse, taking you down or in this case within, to remember you are more courageous than you realize.
 Grief is like that.
 It has this way of showing up when we least expect it and we simply need to pause and hold ourselves with the tenderness of compassion.

 "Breathe, my love," I often say to myself.